Why Our Homeschool Morning Basket

-We typically don’t keep chapter books or read a-loud books in our morning basket.
-My children are avid readers and probably wouldn’t put the book down or do anything else if we started our day with chapter books!
+We actually don’t keep chapter books or read a-louds in our morning basket for one simple reason.
+My children are avid readers!
+They seriously wouldn’t put the book down to work on formal lessons if we started our day with chapter books!

-These Doesn’t have to be super fancy, just engaging and fun!
+These don’t have to be super fancy, just engaging and fun!

 A Personal Reader

 While I mentioned above that I don’t keep chapter books in our morning basket, I do keep 1 individual reader for each child in our morning basket.
 For one child it might be more activity based, and for another it might be something they simply read for a few minutes every morning!

 Right now my oldest is working through a simple apologetic devotional reader, while my middle child is intensely enjoying a dinosaur study book.
 Then, there is my youngest that is reading an ABC devotional about animals.
 She’s not quite an independent reader just yet, so we do this part together.
 They all thoroughly enjoy this part of our morning basket!

 Core Subject Helps…